Categories

 The ideal prospects for SMP are those with a realistic understanding of what the procedure can achieve, satisfactory well-being, and enough hair for the process.
 It is essential to talk to a knowledgeable SMP specialist to evaluate if this treatment is a good option for you.

-How long does the SMP procedure take?
+How long does the SMP process take?

-How long does scalp micropigmentation last?
+How long does it last?

 Depending on the person’s skin type, UV exposure, and lifestyle, the effects of SMP can range from many years to needing maintenance after a shorter period.
-Generally, people can anticipate their scalp micropigmentation to last 5-8 years before needing to be touched up or done again, but this can vary.
+Generally, people can anticipate their procedure to last 5-8 years before needing to be touched up or done again, but this can vary.
 Some may experience long-term results, and others may require maintenance after 1-2 years.

 How much is SMP?